GriffinPlus/dotnet-libs-logging/README.md

 		static void Main(string[] args)
 		{
 			// By default the logging subsystem is set up to use a pure in-memory configuration and a console logger
-			// printing written messages to the console (stdout/stderr).
-In many cases you probably want to configure
+			// printing written messages to the console (stdout).
+In many cases you probably want to configure what
-			// what gets logged using a configuration file.
+			// gets logged using a configuration file.
 The following example shows a simple, but complete setup
 			// of the logging subsystem.
 A file-backed log configuration is used and it's file is placed in the
 			// application's base directory named as the application plus extension '.logconf'.
 After that the log
 			// message processing pipeline is initialized using a customized console logger.